-Sr. No. On Completing the Course, the Students will be able to: CO-1 Learn the history and culture of the Ancient Punjab.
-CO-2 Study the physical features of ancient Punjab.
-CO-3 Understand about the sources of the history of the Punjab.
-CO-4 Analyze the social, economic, religious life of the Harrapan civilization and Vedic- Aryans.
-CO-5 Learn the teachings and impact of Jainism and Buddhism in the Punjab.
+Course Outcomes: After completion of the course, the students will be able to learn:

+- CO-1 The history and culture of the Ancient Punjab. - CO-2 Physical features of ancient Punjab. - CO-3 The sources of the history of the Punjab. - CO-4 Social, economic, religious life of the Harrapan civilization and Vedic-Aryans. - CO-5 Teachings and impact of Jainism and Buddhism in the Punjab.

 B.SC.
 (HONS.)
-PHYSICS SEMESTER I BHP-108 PHYSICS LAB-I
+PHYSICS SEMESTER I BHP-113 PHYSICS LAB-I

-Credit Hours (per week): 6 Maximum Marks: 50 (Max.
-Marks: 37+Internal Assessment: 13) Pass Marks: 35%
+Credit Hours (per week): 6 Maximum Marks: 50